szabgab/slides/rust/struct.md

 ## Struct inheritance
 {id: struct-inheritance}

 * There is no inheritance among structs similar to classes in other languages.
+However, there is composition.

 ## Struct composition
 {id: struct-composition}